telerik/xaml-docs/controls/raddiagram/populating-with-data/data-databinding.md

 In order to make use of the two-way binding the data source should implement the __IObservableGraphSource__ interface which extends the __IGraphSource__ interface with some methods called by __RadDiagram__ when Items are added or removed in the diagram.

 The simplest way to use the __IObservableGraphSource__ is via its default implementation in the Extensions library.
 The __ObservableGraphSourceBase__ contains Add and Remove methods which can and should be overriden to make sure that any changes in the view (__RadDiagram__ canvas), will be reflected in the ViewModel.
-Let's take a simple example.
-Define first a data entity called Person:

-#### __C#__
+The next examples demonstrate this in a sample scenario.

+> Note that, when an item (node) is removed from the GraphSource, its corresponding UI container (the RadDiagramShape) is stored in a collection of 'recycled' shapes for future use.
+This aims to speed up the diagram performance in extensive undo-redo and container generation operations.
+However, this could lead to an increased use of memory.
+In order to clear this cache, utilize the __ClearCache__ method of the diagram's __ContainerGenerator__ like so: "(this.Diagram.ContainerGenerator as GenericContainerGenerator<Telerik.Windows.Controls.Diagrams.RadDiagramItem>).ClearCache();".

+#### __[C#] Example 8: Defining a model__
 {{region raddiagram-data-databinding-13}}
 	public class Person : NodeViewModelBase
 	{